Tomorrow Never Dies: Plot

 At a U.S. Air Force base in Okinawa, Bond teams with his CIA contact Jack Wade and meets GPS technician Dr. Dave Greenwalt.
 Bond understands that the encoder had been tampered with, and goes to the South China Sea to investigate the wreck.
 He and Wai Lin, a Chinese Ministry of State Security agent on the same case, explore the sunken ship and discover one of its cruise missiles missing, but after reaching the surface they are captured by Stamper and taken to the CMGN tower in Saigon.
 They soon escape and contact the Royal Navy and the People's Liberation Army Air Force to explain Carver's scheme.
-Carver plans to destroy most of the Chinese government with the stolen missile, allowing a corrupt Chinese general named Chang to assume power and negotiate a truce between Britain and China, both of which will have begun a naval war.
+Carver plans to destroy most of the Chinese government with the stolen missile, allowing a corrupt Chinese army general named Chang to assume power and negotiate a truce between Britain and China, both of which will have begun a naval war.
 Once the conflict is over, Carver will be given exclusive broadcasting rights in China for the next century, which would then allow his broadcasting network to be completely global.

 Bond and Wai Lin board Carver's stealth ship to prevent him from firing the missile at Beijing.
 Wai Lin is captured, forcing Bond to devise a second plan.
 Bond captures Gupta to use as his own hostage, but Carver kills Gupta, claiming he has "outlived his contract".
 Bond detonates a grenade in the hull, damaging the ship, thus rendering it visible to radar and vulnerable to a subsequent Royal Navy attack.
 While Wai Lin disables the engines, she is recaptured by Stamper.
-Bond kills Carver with his own drilling machine and attempts to destroy the warhead with detonators, but Stamper attacks him, sending a chained Wai Lin into the water.
+Bond kills Carver with his own drill and attempts to destroy the warhead with detonators, but Stamper attacks him, sending a chained Wai Lin into the water.
 Bond traps Stamper in the missile firing mechanism and saves Wai Lin as the missile explodes, destroying the ship and killing Stamper.
 Bond and Wai Lin kiss amidst the wreckage as HMS Bedford searches for them.